 - Coeur Mining, in its acquisition of Paramount Gold & Silver

-- First Solar, in the acquisition of Turner Renewable Energy
+- First Solar, in its acquisition of Turner Renewable Energy

-- PSEG, in the sale of certain South American joint venture interests to AEI
+- PSEG, in its sale of certain South American joint venture interests to AEI

 Transportation and Logistics: